reemehab/GraphicsAssignment/Readme.txt

-Implementin Some simple Shapes using C++ win32 in A1 it was required to draw 2 circle by filling their in between with circles and removing a quarter from all circles with 3 input clicks
+Implementing Some simple Shapes using C++ win32 in A1 it was required to draw 2 circle by filling their in between with circles and removing a quarter from all circles with 3 input clicks
 1-center of 2 circles
 2-Second one is a point on first circle